-Product development and manufacturing includes (i) the cost of our manufacturing operations, both in-house and with our CMOs, validation activities and quality assurance and analytical chemistry capabilities to support production of drug supply for our KL4 surfactant products in conformance with current good manufacturing practices (cGMP), and of medical devices, including AFECTAIR, WARMING CRADLE® and CAG, in accordance with Quality System Regulations (QSR), (ii) design and development activities related to our CAG device for use in our AEROSURF phase 2 clinical program; and (iii) pharmaceutical development activities, including development of a lyophilized dosage form of our KL4 surfactant.
+Product development and manufacturing includes (i) manufacturing operations, both in-house and with CMOs, validation activities, quality assurance and analytical chemistry capabilities that support the manufacture of our KL4 surfactant used in research and development activities, and our medical devices, including our CAG, (ii) design and development activities related to our CAG device for use in our AEROSURF clinical program, and (iii) pharmaceutical and manufacturing development activities, including development of a lyophilized dosage form of our KL4 surfactant.
 These costs include employee expenses, facility-related costs, depreciation, costs of drug substances (including raw materials), supplies, quality control and assurance activities, analytical services, and expert consultants and outside services to support pharmaceutical and device development activities.